-Summer has arrived, which means outdoor fun with your favorite four-legged friend—hikes in the woods, walks on the beach, and runs in the park.
-But unfortunately for humans and pets alike, spending an abundance of time outdoors during the summer can have a pesky downside: tick bites.
+Summer means outdoor fun with your favorite four-legged friend—hikes in the woods, walks on the beach, and runs in the park.
+But unfortunately for humans and pets alike, spending an abundance of time outdoors can have a pesky downside: tick bites.

 Ticks often hang onto blades of grass waiting for something, or someone, to brush by them that they can grab onto, which makes Fido and his wagging tail an appealing victim for these creatures.
 Most common in wooded or grassy areas, ticks can transmit microbes that cause diseases, including Lyme disease and babesiosis.
 While “tick season” actually comprises most of the calendar year, summer months tend to see an uptick in bites as so many of us are outdoors.